Acidburn0zzz/pydio-sdk-java-v2/README.md

 });
 ```

+**You can find more examples in 'examples' folder**

 ## Architecture of library
-The Pydio java SDK is organised on layers ( from bottom :  HTTP layer, TRANSPORT Layer, PYDIO layer).
+The Pydio java SDK is organised on layers ( from bottom :  HTTP layer, TRANSPORT Layer, PYDIO layer) as showed in the SDK_uml image.
 Each layer provide service to the upper layer.
 Beside theses layers, there are the DATA MODEL and some useful functions in UTILS.